estevaodias/geek-store/README.md

 Currently, I'm using [gitmoji](https://gitmoji.dev/) for commit messages and the default Intellij IDEA code style with two spaces instead of four.

-I haven't any contribution guide, but feel free to submit a pull request if you want to.
+I don't have any contribution guide, but feel free to submit a pull request if you want to.

 ## License